 \Cref{fig:leakage-normal} shows both directive following performance (left) and leakage (right).
 Here, the defense prompt is included \emph{before} the directive.
-Importantly, we highlight the fact that while directive following generally has very good performance with little degradation even at very high compression ratios, defense is quickly compromised with high leakage.
+Importantly, while directive following generally performs very well with little degradation even at very high compression ratios, defense is quickly compromised by high leakage.
 At low compression ratios, leakage is minimal, indicating the model is correctly adhering to the defense.
 As the compression ratio increases, the ROUGE-L score for StreamingLLM, for example, rises sharply, showing that the model is progressively ignoring the defense and leaking its instructions.
 Interestingly, at very high compression ratios, the leakage score begins to drop again.
 This subsequent drop occurs because the model loses information about the system instruction itself, rendering it unable to reproduce the text even though the defense has been compromised.
-This characteristic leakage curve demonstrates that there is a critical range of compression ratios where models are most vulnerable. \Cref{fig:leakage-defense} (left) shows ROUGE-L scores comparing the generated responses to the defense prompt.
+This characteristic leakage curve demonstrates that there is a critical range of compression ratios at which models are most vulnerable. \Cref{fig:leakage-defense} (left) shows ROUGE-L scores comparing the generated responses to the defense prompt.
 Although leaking the defense prompt is less harmful, it still signals that the defense instruction is not being properly followed.